◆ Post 2026.06.02 · 5 min read #ai #agents #tooling

 • It runs in interactive, print/JSON, RPC, and SDK modes, so the same harness powers your engineers’ terminals and your CI pipelines and internal apps.

-• It ships with sensible defaults but stays small, so you only add the complexity you actually need.
+• It ships with sensible defaults but stays small, so you add only the complexity you need.

-You get the ergonomics of Claude Code or Codex, but the workflow logic belongs to you and travels with your codebase.
+You get the ergonomics of Claude Code or Codex, but the workflow logic is yours and travels with your codebase.

 Rent the model through a gateway

 Keep the model pluggable.
-The easiest path is OpenRouter, which acts as a model gateway giving you access to basically every model worth using behind one consistent interface.
-Swap Anthropic, OpenAI, Google, and open-weight models based on price/performance without rewriting anything.
+The simplest path is OpenRouter, a model gateway that gives you access to basically every model worth using behind one interface.
+Swap Anthropic, OpenAI, Google, and open-weight models on price/performance without rewriting anything.

-If you have stricter data or compliance requirements — and many companies do — go through a cloud provider gateway instead.
+If your data or compliance requirements are stricter, and for many companies they are, go through a cloud provider gateway instead.
 Amazon Bedrock and Azure AI Foundry give you the same model menu inside your existing cloud account, with your org’s networking, IAM, logging, and data-residency guarantees already in place.
 For regulated or IP-sensitive work, that is often the right answer.

-Either way, standardize on the OpenAI-compatible API shape as the lowest common denominator so swapping providers is a config change, not a migration.
+Either way, standardize on the OpenAI-compatible API shape as the lowest common denominator, so swapping providers is a config change and not a migration.

 Measure and route

-Once the model is a swappable component, you can benchmark cost and quality per task and route deliberately: a cheap fast model for boilerplate, a strong model for tricky refactors.
+Once the model is a swappable component, you can benchmark cost and quality per task and route on purpose: a cheap fast model for boilerplate, a strong one for tricky refactors.
 With pi owning the loop and a gateway in front, that routing is yours to tune.

 “But Claude Code / Codex is just better right now”

 Maybe today.
-That is exactly the trap.
-The quality gap between the leading harness and the open ones is closing fast, and the open ones move in the open.
-Optimizing for “best this quarter” at the cost of “locked in for years” is a bad trade for anything as foundational as how your company writes software.
+The gap between the leading harness and the open ones is closing fast, and the open ones are built out in the open.
+Optimizing for “best this quarter” while you lock yourself in for years is a bad trade, especially for something as foundational as how your company writes software.

 Takeaways

-• Data, compliance, and cost control are all weaker when the harness is a black box.
+• Data, compliance, and cost control all get harder when the harness is a black box.

 • Use an extensible harness like pi and keep your prompts, tools, and skills version-controlled in your own repo.